Your cart

 This helps keep extra plastic bottles and chemical waste out of the environment.

 • Consider switching to a universal surface cleaner like 1 CLEANER.
 It effectively replaces 6-10 other cleaning products: kitchen and stovetop cleaner, window and glass cleaner, floor cleaner, granite and stone cleaner, stainless cleaner, bathroom cleaner, wood cleaner and is great for cleaning cupboard doors, electronics, baseboards, leather, plastics and toys, antiques too...you name it!
 All in that one refillable glass bottle.
-It is pH-balanced, safe and effective on any and ALL wipeable surfaces.
-Yay! 🎉
+It is pH-balanced, safe and effective on any and absolutely ALL wipeable surfaces.

 • Kitchen: replace your scouring powder with a couple drops of dish soap, mixed with a few teaspoons of baking soda. 🍳 This works great on caked-on pots and pan bottoms, and stained stainless sinks.